A Chic Italian Garden Party Wedding in the Byron Bay Hinterland

 It was actually the most perfect day with not one hiccup.
 Of course, planning it, well you definitely get a few surprises leading up to the day, but everything happens for a reason, and it led to the most seamless and perfect day.
 So all those little hiccups during planning were totally worth it.

 We did a mini moon to Bali straight after for a week.
 Which was so wonderful.
 It was the perfect place to do nothing except eat, go to the day spa, swim and have fun in our little love bubble.
 Then we went away to Europe and honeymooned in France, Greece and Italy 3 months later, once it was nice and warm in Europe.
 It was heaven.

 I loved doing a pre-wedding welcome drinks event the night before.
-That way I got to see all my guests before the wedding, and catch up with them one on one, with out any issues.
+That way we got to see all our guests before the wedding, and catch up with them one on one.
 It took so much pressure off the next day at the wedding, because we’d already had our chats and catch ups, so we could just enjoy the day and focus on dancing the night away.

 the wedding vendors.

 the videographer.
 DESERT ISLAND MEDIA

 the wedding rings.
 STUART ALEXANDER

 the flowers.
 THE FRENCH PETAL